Experience Indigenous History as Living Culture in Prescott, Arizona

 For generations, many students in the United States learned little about Native American people beyond narrow or inaccurate versions of history.
 Indian Education for All was created to change that.
 It reflects a broader civic commitment to acknowledging historical injustices while promoting understanding and mutual respect in education.

-The program also recognizes that Native American history is not only the past.
+The program also recognizes that Native American history is not just about the past.
 Native communities, languages, governments, knowledge systems, and cultural traditions continue today.
 Teaching that living history helps students understand Indigenous peoples as part of the present, not just as figures in history books.

 A Unique Commitment in the United States